 An introduction to behavior change principles and procedures employed in the helping professions.
 Instructional and practical experiences focus on the acquisition of communication and problem-solving skills used to manage problem behaviors.
+Students who have previously received credit for PSY 4700 may not enroll in or receive credit for PSY 2700.

 PSY 3000.
-Educational Psychology (3).
-On Demand.
+Educational Psychology (3).On Demand.